-As the world’s most popular social magazine, Flipboard allows readers to keep up with all topics, news and events they care about, from one single place.
-Based on user’s interest, the platform brings news and stories from around the world together in a magazine format.
-Flipboard users can follow their favorite sources and save stories, images and videos into their own Flipboard magazines to read later or share with others.
+As the world’s most popular social magazine, Flipboard allows readers to keep up with all topics, news, and events they care about, from one single place.
+Based on the user’s interest, the platform brings news and stories from around the world together in a magazine format.
+Flipboard users can follow their favorite sources and save stories, images, and videos into their own Flipboard magazines to read later or share with others.

-Flipboard is one of the best example of PWA for online news.
+Flipboard is one of the best examples of PWA for online news.
 The PWA minimizes data usage to deliver a slick and fast browsing experience, in a beautiful interface.
 Until the launch of their PWA, Flipboard was a mobile app, which only presents on mobile devices.
-Now the PWA allows Flipboard to deliver a similar experience to their fully-featured native app on the web, making it available for desktop users as well.
+Hence, now the PWA allows Flipboard to deliver a similar experience to their fully-featured native app on the web, making it available for desktop users as well.

 Soundslice is the advanced music education software on the web that revolutionizes how musicians learn and practice music.
 The company makes use of PWA to deliver the finest music creating and learning experience.
 The PWA-based software makes the process of learning a piece of music easier and more efficient for self-taught musicians with an innovative music player.
 The Soundslice player allows users to learn a piece of music while reading and hearing it on any device, whether it’s a phone or a large-screen desktop.
 On top of that, music teachers can utilize the tool to create interactive music lessons.
 With a focus on learning from recordings, Soundslice also has a store that sells lessons and transcriptions.

 6. 2048 Game